Introduction

 Major Requirement

-The French major prepares students to engage with French and Francophone literary, philosophical, and visual cultures.
-Along the way, students will develop proficiency in oral, aural, and written French, while becoming astute critical readers and thinkers in French.
+The French major prepares students to engage with French and Francophone cultures.
+Along the way, students will develop proficiency in spoken and written French, while acquiring critical reading and thinking skills.

 - FREN 2310 – Introduction to French and Francophone Literature and Culture

-- At least one course on the Francophone world beyond France,
+- At least one of these courses must be on the Francophone world beyond France.

 Please note that: